POSITIVE CHANGE FUNDPOSITIVE CHANGE FUND

 A Shocking Revelation: Capitalism Can Power Positive Change.

 Everyone wants to make a difference, and capital thoughtfully and responsibly deployed is a powerful mechanism for change.
 In seeking out companies whose products and services are providing solutions to global challenges, we believe a proactive investment approach can also be the basis of attractive investment returns.
-Investment Managers Kate Fox and Lee Qian explain why positive change really matters.August 2020
+Investment Managers Kate Fox and Lee Qian explain why positive change really matters.June 2020

 Positive Change in Challenging Times Webinar.